apache/flink-web/_posts/2021-11-03-flink-backward.md

 After each meeting, we provided updates on the mailing list and created a corresponding burn down chart.
 Those efforts have been perceived positively although they might still require some improvements.

-The meeting used to only be for those who have been driving the main efforts, but we opened it up to the whole community for this release.
-Nobody ended up joining :smiling_face_with_tear: but we will continue to make the meetings open to everyone.
+The meeting used to only be for those driving the primary efforts, but we opened it up to the whole community for this release.
+While nobody ended up joining, we will continue to make the meetings open to everyone.

 ## Stability - reduce building and testing pain